sjpierce/SANETPA/README.md

     - `extdata/`: This subfolder is where you will need to put any raw data files mentioned in the Obtaining Data Files section below.
     - `output/`: This subfolder holds rendered output files.
-      - `CR_Model_Draft.html`: This is temporary draft output obtained by rendering the `scripts/CR_Model.qmd` script directly.
+      - `CR_Model_Draft.pdf`: This is temporary draft output obtained by rendering the `scripts/CR_Model.qmd` script directly.
-      - `CR_Model_yyyy-mm-dd.html`: Production output obtained by using `scripts/Production_Run.qmd` to render the `scripts/CR_Model.qmd` script will have names following this date-stamped naming convention.
+      - `CR_Model_yyyy-mm-dd.pdf`: Production output obtained by using `scripts/Production_Run.qmd` to render the `scripts/CR_Model.qmd` script will have names following this date-stamped naming convention.
 An actual rendering date will replace the `yyyy-mm-dd` notation.
-      - `Import_Data_Draft.html`: This is temporary draft output obtained by rendering the `scripts/Import_Data.qmd` script directly.
+      - `Import_Data_Draft.pdf`: This is temporary draft output obtained by rendering the `scripts/Import_Data.qmd` script directly.
-      - `Import_Data_yyyy-mm-dd.html`: Production output obtained by
+      - `Import_Data_yyyy-mm-dd.pdf`: Production output obtained by
         using `scripts/Production_Run.qmd` to render the
         `scripts/Import_Data.qmd` script will have names following this date-stamped naming convention.
 An actual rendering date will replace the `yyyy-mm-dd` notation.
+      - `Production_Run.html`: This is the log resulting from rendering `scripts/Production_Run.qmd`.
+This documents when the production process was last run and the result of each step.
     - `.gitignore`: This was auto-created by Quarto.
 Don’t edit or delete it.
     - `.quarto/`: This hidden folder may be created by Quarto to hold